Pick the district that fits the starting point and the energy you actually have

 A strong afternoon leaves enough room for the next obligation instead of turning the city into a time-management problem.

-Bias toward an early meal, coffee stop, or one scenic loop instead of trying to stage a full evening.
+Bias toward an early meal, coffee stop, or one scenic walk instead of trying to stage a full evening.

 If the next move is a dinner, train, or event, protect that timing more than you protect one extra stop.